Tim Gunn: Personal life

 Gunn lives in Manhattan.
 In a 2010 interview with People he said, "For a long time, I didn't know what I was.
-I knew what I wasn't: I wasn't interested in boys, and I really wasn't interested in girls."
+I knew what I wasn't: I wasn't interested in boys, and I really wasn't interested in girls".
 He mentioned he has "always been kind of asexual."
 Gunn spoke about his celibacy in 2012.
-He later said that he is unashamed of this fact saying, "Do I feel like less of a person for it?
+He later said that he is unashamed of this fact, saying, "Do I feel like less of a person for it?
 No...
-I'm a perfectly happy and fulfilled individual."
+I'm a perfectly happy and fulfilled individual".
 He said he began his self-imposed celibacy as AIDS began ravaging the gay community, and that he and many other people simply retreated.
+He expanded on this in a 2026 podcast interview with Chelsea Handler, explaining that breaking up with an unfaithful ex-boyfriend in 1982 led to him being tested for HIV "every six months for ten years" and that "whenever [he] was even tempted to engage in something that could become serious with someone", memories of the "self pity [that] turned to ... anger" from the experience "would just take the desire away".
+He said that it took some adjustment to get used to celibacy and living alone, "but now [he] wouldn’t have it any other way".

 Gunn is an outspoken critic of clothing designs using animal fur.
 In 2008, he narrated a video about rabbit fur farming in China for animal rights group PETA.
 He said that the treatment of animals used for fur is "egregiously irresponsible".
 Gunn endorsed Christine Quinn for mayor of New York City in the 2013 mayoral election.